Sunday, September 03, 2006

 110g (1 cup, firmly packed) grated tasty cheddar cheese

-Place butter and flour in a food processor and process on medium speed for about 30 seconds, until mixture resembles fine fresh breadcrumbs.
+Place flour and butter in a food processor and process on medium speed until only tiny lumps of butter remain (about 20-30 seconds).

-Add egg yolk (reserve the egg white) and water to the butter and flour mixture.
-Process on medium speed for about 30 seconds, until the mixture starts to clump together.
+In a cup or small bowl, stir together water and egg yolk (reserve the egg white).
+Add yolk mixture to the butter and flour mixture.
+Process on medium speed until the mixture starts to clump together (about 30 seconds).

-Preheat oven to 180 degrees Celsius.
-If possible, set your oven so that the top and bottom elements are on, and the fan is off.
-Adjust the oven rack to the lowest position in the oven; the pastry base will brown and crisp better if it is close to the bottom element.
-If you have a fan-forced oven and aren't able to turn the fan off, set your oven to 160 degrees Celsius.
+Preheat oven to 190 degrees Celsius.
+If possible, set your oven so that the top and bottom elements are on and the fan, if present, is off.
+Adjust the oven rack to the lowest shelf position; the pastry base will brown and crisp better if it is close to the bottom element.
+If you have a fan-forced oven and aren't able to turn the fan off, set your oven to 170 degrees Celsius.

-Line the pastry case with baking paper and fill with pastry weights, dry rice or dry beans.
+Line the pastry case with baking paper and half fill with raw rice, dried beans or pie weights.

 Bake pastry case for 15 minutes on the lowest oven rack.
-Remove weights and baking paper and brush pastry with the reserved egg white.
-Return to oven and bake for a further 10 minutes on the lowest oven rack.
+Remove weights and baking paper and brush pastry with the reserved egg white (you will not need all of the egg white).
+Return pastry to oven and bake for a further 10 minutes on the lowest oven rack.

 While the pastry is baking, make the egg filling.
-Place eggs, cream, salt, pepper and nutmeg in a medium bowl.
+Place eggs, cream, nutmeg, salt and pepper in a medium bowl.
 Whisk ingredients together until well combined.

 Sprinkle cooled bacon and onion mixture over pastry case.
 Top with grated cheese.